Philly Restaurants for a Romantic Date Night

 Inside Fork

+For over 25 years, Fork has served seasonal cuisine made with locally-sourced ingredients.
+Dining here is always a treat but never fussy.
 The inviting dining room bustles with activity on the weekends but always comes with a personal touch, so it’s an ideal choice for a fun night out or a celebration.
 The fish dishes are always good, and there are lots of sharable and small plates.
 We have loved every oyster and skate wing dish we’ve ever had here.

 Valley Green Inn